frto027/SimpleStupidLocalization/docs/csv.md

 Save this to UTF-8 CRLF format (with BOM is okay)

-"anything before 'polyglot,100' is ignored"
+"anything before 'Polyglot,' is ignored"

-polyglot,100,
+Polyglot,,

 MY_KEY1,desc of key1,english text,french text
 MY_KEY2,desc of key2, text(space included) ,french text(end with space)